Table of Contents

 - Intramural / submucosal / subserosal nodules or polypoid tumors growing in the endometrial cavity

-- Solid, round, well circumscribed masses
+- Mainly solid, round, well circumscribed masses

-- Average 6 cm; ranging from 2 to 24 cm
+- Average of 6 cm; ranging from 2 to 24 cm

 - Yellow, tan, grayish white surface; firm to soft to rubbery consistency